-Pagosa Area Water and Sanitation District did not amend its budget in 2018.
+Pagosa Area Water and Sanitation District did not amend its budget in 2019.

 The schedules of revenues and expenses, actual compared to final budget, for the General Fund are included in the required supplementary information.
-As of the amended budget the General Fund budgeted to spend \$1,154,738 and actually spent \$1,107,147.
+The General Fund budgeted to spend \$1,117,436 and actually spent \$1,088,606.

-Budgets for the other governmental fund, the Debt Service Fund, are included in the other supplementary information along with the budgets for the proprietary funds, the Water Fund and the Wastewater Fund.
+Budgets for the other governmental fund. the Debt Service Fund, are included in the other supplementary information along with the budgets for the proprietary funds. the Water Fund and the Wastewater Fund.